Nick-Sigua/Election_Analytics_Sigua/Final_Prediction.md

 **State-Level Election Predictions for 2020**

 I similarly applied my average support model to each state, using the Democratic and Republican candidates' average support in each state to predict their state-level 2020 popular vote shares.
-I relied on the formula and coefficients of the average support model on the national level instead of running a linear regression between a candidate's popular vote share and average support in each state due to the lack of historical popular vote and average support data on the state level.
+I relied on the formula and coefficients of the average support model on the national level instead of running a linear regression between a candidate's popular vote share and average support in each state due to the limited/lack of historical popular vote and average support data on the state level.

 | Projected Win Margins Map for 2020 |
 |:-:|